openbigdatagroup/plda/README.md

   * Change the data to the proper format as described above.
       `./format.py nytimes`
-     Because the data set is big, this step will take several minutes.
+     Because the dataset is big, this step will take several minutes.
 It will create an single training data file named "nytimes.txt".

   * Train parallelly
      We ran the example on a mpi-cluster with 8 machines, each with a Intel Xeon CPU E5-1410(2.8GHz) and 16GB of memory.